-Plan CC's Vision
+Plan CC's Vision for Housing and Neighborhoods

 High-quality, safe, and diverse neighborhoods provide a variety of living choices.
-Corpus Christi's growth has promoted a connected sense of place; revitalized downtown and older parts of the city; created mixed-use centers in key commercial districts resulting in live-work-play neighborhoods; and established new neighborhoods in the south side and northwest areas.
+Corpus Christi's growth has revitalized older parts of the city; created a new live-work-play neighborhood downtown; and promoted a sense of place and neighborhood in new housing development.
 Neighborhoods provide housing affordable across the income scale for diverse households, the workforce, young and old-singles, couples, families with children, empty nesters, and retirees.
 People can get around the city by multiple modes of transportation- connected networks of good streets and sidewalks, safe bicycle routes, and excellent public transportation.